Conversion Optimization

 3. Lululemon

-Content laid out in easy-to-scan sections is what jumps out the most on Lululemon’s clothing eCommerce website.
+Content laid out in easy-to-scan sections is what jumps out the most on Lululemon’s clothing eCommerce website—and the targeted gallery images help this apparel product page example convert faster.

 4. Old Navy

-When you land on Old Navy’s apparel examples, you can tell that they prioritize search and this is really the starting point for all conversions.
+When you land on Old Navy’s apparel examples, you can tell that they prioritize search and this really increases apparel conversions from the word go.

-What drives conversions on Old Navy product pages:
+What drives conversions on Old Navy apparel product pages:

-- The “extra 30% off with code ***” is a real clincher—especially when shoppers see this alongside an already dipped price tag, they feel more motivated to buy
+The “extra 30% off with code ***”—is a real clincher especially when shoppers see this alongside an already dipped pricing tag, they feel more motivated to buy

-- The “free fast shipping” nudge that clearly says the advantage is for members only—gets people to become members faster & buy as well!
+The “free fast shipping” nudge—that clearly says the advantage is for members only gets people to become members faster & buy—makes this one of the best converting apparel pages

-- Highlighted word and phrase call-outs in the review section for shoppers to enable faster scanning
+Highlighted phrase call-outs in the review section—make for quicker scanning among shoppers

 5. H&M